 - Discard the berries and spices, and let the liquid cool down.

 - When the liquid has cooled down to about a lukewarm temperature, add honey and mix well.
 (You don’t want to add raw honey to anything hot if you want to preserve its medicinal properties.)

-- Add lemon juice and stir.
+- Add fresh lemon juice and stir.